 |MLS 522||Advanced Clinical Bacteriology||3|

-At least 9 credits (from a minimum of 3 separate courses) of Elective courses are required for degree completion.
-Note that any Core Course taken beyond the required 12 credits can also be counted as an Elective course.
-Elective courses are offered on a 3-year cycle, with the exception of MLS 516, MLS 589, MLS 590, and MLS 591 which are offered more frequently.
+At least 12 credits of Elective Courses are required for degree completion.
+Note that any Core Course taken beyond the required 12 credits will be counted as an Elective Course.

 |MLS 505||Advanced Laboratory Practice: Financial Management||3|